-With the Sapphire Reserve, you also earn 3X points when paying for Uber or Lyft.
+With the Sapphire Reserve, you also earn 3X points on travel.
 So I like covering those expenses as well.
 Xan covered a lot of expenses, too, with her Sapphire Preferred card, which earns 2X points on travel & dining purchases.

 We had 3 full days in Santa Barbara and spent them eating, drinking, shopping, and exploring.
 For the most of the trip, we hung out near State Street area.
 Here are some highlights from the trip!